-1. Campaign fund raising activity.
-"Campaign fund raising activity" means any event or solicitation by letter or any other means that is held for the purpose of receiving contributions for a political party, political committee, political action committee, candidate for political office in any primary or election, any elected official or a referendum committee.

-1-A. Campaign contribution.
-"Campaign contribution" is a contribution, as defined in Title 21-A, section 1012, subsection 2.
+- 1. Campaign fund raising activity.
+"Campaign fund raising activity" means any event or solicitation by letter or any other means that is held for the purpose of receiving contributions for a political party, political committee, political action committee, candidate for political office in any primary or election, any elected official or a referendum committee. - 1-A. Campaign contribution.
+"Campaign contribution" is a contribution, as defined in Title 21-A, section 1012, subsection 2. - 2.
+Committee.

-2. Committee.
 "Committee" means any committee, subcommittee, joint or select committee of the Legislature or any special committee or commission, by whatever name, established by the Legislature to make recommendations for legislative action or to develop legislation.

-2-A. Commission.
-"Commission" means the Commission on Governmental Ethics and Election Practices as defined in Title 1, chapter 25.

-3. Communicate.
-"Communicate" means the act of expressing, imparting or conveying information or impressions from one person to another, by either oral or written means.

-4. Compensation.
-"Compensation" means anything of value that is received or to be received in return for, or in connection with, services rendered or to be rendered.

-4-A. Covered official.
-"Covered official" means an official in the executive branch, an official in the legislative branch, a constitutional officer, the Governor and the Governor's cabinet and staff.
+- 2-A. Commission.
+"Commission" means the Commission on Governmental Ethics and Election Practices as defined in Title 1, chapter 25. - 3.
+Communicate.
+"Communicate" means the act of expressing, imparting or conveying information or impressions from one person to another, by either oral or written means. - 4.
+Compensation.
+"Compensation" means anything of value that is received or to be received in return for, or in connection with, services rendered or to be rendered. - 4-A. Covered official.
+"Covered official" means an official in the executive branch, an official in the legislative branch, a constitutional officer, the Governor and the Governor's cabinet and staff. - 4-B. Domestic partner.
+[Repealed] - 5.
+Employer.

-4-B. Domestic partner.
-"Domestic partner" means the partner of an individual who:

-- A. Is a mentally competent adult as is the individual; - B. Has been legally domiciled with the individual for at least 12 months; - C. Is not legally married to or legally separated from another individual; - D. Is the sole partner of the individual and expects to remain so; and

-E. Is jointly responsible with the individual for each other's common welfare as evidenced by joint living arrangements, joint financial arrangements or joint ownership of real or personal property.

-5. Employer.
 "Employer" means a person who agrees to reimburse for expenditures or to compensate a person who in return agrees to provide services.
-Employer includes any political action committee as defined in this section which communicates through or uses the services of a lobbyist to make campaign contributions or to influence in any way the political process.

-6. Employment.
-"Employment" means an agreement to provide services in exchange for compensation or reimbursement of expenditures.

-7. Expenditure.
-"Expenditure" means anything of value or any contract, promise or agreement to transfer anything of value, whether or not legally enforceable.

-- A. [Repealed]

-- B. [Repealed]

-- C. [Repealed]

-7-A. Immediate family.
-"Immediate family" means a person's spouse or domestic partner and dependent children.

-7-B. Grassroots lobbying.
-"Grassroots lobbying" means to communicate with members of the general public to solicit them to communicate directly with any covered official for the purpose of influencing legislative action, other than legislation that is before the Legislature as a result of a direct initiative in accordance with the Constitution of Maine, Article IV, Part Third, Section 18, when that solicitation is made by:

-A. A broadcast, cable or satellite transmission;

-B. A communication delivered by print media;
+Employer includes any political action committee as defined in this section which communicates through or uses the services of a lobbyist to make campaign contributions or to influence in any way the political process. - 6.
+Employment.
+"Employment" means an agreement to provide services in exchange for compensation or reimbursement of expenditures. - 7.
+Expenditure.
+"Expenditure" means anything of value or any contract, promise or agreement to transfer anything of value, whether or not legally enforceable. - A. [Repealed] - B. [Repealed] - C. [Repealed] - 7-A. Immediate family.
+"Immediate family" means a person's spouse or domestic partner and dependent children. - 7-B. Grassroots lobbying.
+"Grassroots lobbying" means to communicate with members of the general public to solicit them to communicate directly with any covered official for the purpose of influencing legislative action, other than legislation that is before the Legislature as a result of a direct initiative in accordance with the Constitution of Maine, Article IV, Part Third, Section 18, when that solicitation is made by: - A. A broadcast, cable or satellite transmission; - B. A communication delivered by print media;

-C. A letter or other written communication delivered by mail or by comparable delivery service;

-D. A communication delivered by e-mail, a website or any other digital format;

-E. Telephone; or

-F. A method of communication similar to those listed in paragraphs A to E.
+- C. A letter or other written communication delivered by mail or by comparable delivery service; - D. A communication delivered by e-mail, a website or any other digital format; - E. Telephone; or - F. A method of communication similar to those listed in paragraphs A to E.